rpgoldman/py4cl2/docs/index.md

 # py4cl2

-[Last update: v2.5.0]
+[Last update: v2.6.0]

 ## Introduction

-[py4cl][bendudson/py4cl] is a package by Ben Dudson, aimed at making python libraries availble in Common Lisp, using streams to communicate with a separate python process - the approach taken by [cl4py](https://github.com/marcoheisig/cl4py).
-This is different to the CFFI approach used by [burgled-batteries](https://github.com/pinterface/burgled-batteries), but has the same goal.
+[py4cl][bendudson/py4cl] is a package by Ben Dudson, aimed at making python libraries availble in Common Lisp using streams to communicate with a separate python process - this is the approach taken by [cl4py](https://github.com/marcoheisig/cl4py) and is different to the CFFI approach used by [burgled-batteries](https://github.com/pinterface/burgled-batteries), but has the same goal.

-[py4cl2](https://github.com/digikar99/py4cl2) is an improvement over the original py4cl.
+[py4cl2](https://github.com/digikar99/py4cl2) is intended to be an improvement over the original py4cl - importing of arguments posed a critical problem with backwards-compatibility.
 (See [Highlights and Limitations](#highlights-and-limitations-of-py4cl).)

 Please report the issues on github: [py4cl2](https://github.com/digikar99/py4cl2/issues) or [py4cl](https://github.com/bendudson/py4cl/issues)).

 ## Highlights and Limitations of `py4cl`

 - Speed: About 6500 `(pycall "int" "5")` instructions per second @ 1GHz intel 8750H.
 This shouldn't be a bottleneck if you're planning to run "long" processes in python.
 (For example, deep learning :). )
 - Virtual environments: [`pycmd`](#pycmd) (`*python-command*` in `py4cl`): Choose which python binary to use.
 Works with miniconda.
 - Multiple python processes (not documented here) - parallel execution?
-- Tested on SBCL, CCL, ABCL (Java 1.8), and ECL
+- Tested on SBCL, CCL, ABCL 1.7.1 (Java 1.8), and ECL
 - No support for inheriting python classes - should require MOP
-- [Travis](https://travis-ci.org/github/digikar99/py4cl2/) has not been set up for windows; however, the test system ran without errors "as expected" as of version 2.4.1
+- Continuous Integration has not been set up for windows; however, the test system ran without errors "as expected" as of version 2.4.1
 - Mac users should update to a later version of bash.
 See [this stackoverflow question](https://stackoverflow.com/questions/32481734/shell-error-with-bash-bad-substitution-no-closing).
-(Thanks to [byulparen](https://github.com/byulparan) for pointing out!)
+Thanks to [byulparen](https://github.com/byulparan) for pointing out!
 - Embeddable into lisp-image - the code from py4cl.py is copied into `*python-code*` and heredocs are used.
 This is made to happen for unix and not for windows; until someone gets into Windows heredocs.
 (Maintainer note: This entails not using single-quote character `'` in py4cl.py.)
-Also note that this still requires the developer (= py4cl2 user) to supply the python libraries and binaries along with the lisp image.
+Also note that this still requires the developer (= py4cl2 user) to supply the python libraries and binaries along with the lisp image to the (very-)end-user.
+- Improvements in large array transfer speed numpy-file-format (see [initialize](#initialize)); while this does not beat `remote-objects` in existence since `py4cl`, it does provide a faster way to send array data from lisp to python and can be beneficial while offloading the work to python process, eg. deep learning.
+- Ability to interrupt the python process using [(pyinterrupt)](#pyinterrupt)

 <div><img src="readme_slime.png" width="80%" style="margin:auto; display:block;"/></div>
 <!-- ![slime-demo-image](readme_slime.png) -->